LBJ (2016 film): Plot

-A closing text recounts that on July 2, 1964 Johnson signed into law the Civil Rights Act of 1964, fulfilling Kennedy's dream.
+A closing text recounts that on July 2, 1964, Johnson signed into law the Civil Rights Act of 1964, fulfilling Kennedy's dream.
 On November 3 of the same year, he defeated Senator Barry Goldwater in the presidential election, winning 44 states and taking 61.1% of the popular vote, the largest margin of victory since 1820.
 Over his next term, Johnson pushed through the Great Society legislation, such as the Voting Rights Act of 1965, and establishing programs such as Medicare, Medicaid, and Head Start.
-However, his escalation of the Vietnam War lead to rising American deaths and intensifying anti-war protests, causing his popularity to plummet by 1968, and causing challenges from within his own party, including from Bobby Kennedy.
-On March 31, 1968, Johnson declares that he will not seek another presidential term, becoming to date the last sitting president to forgo re-election.
+However, his escalation of the Vietnam War led to rising American deaths and intensifying anti-war protests, causing his popularity to plummet by 1968, and causing challenges from within his own party, including from Bobby Kennedy.
+On March 31, 1968, Johnson declares that he will not seek another presidential term, becoming the last sitting president to forgo re-election until Joe Biden did so on July 21, 2024.